 There are many reasons why good sleep habits are vital to overall child health.
 Deep sleep triggers the body to release the hormone that promotes normal growth in children and teens.
 This hormone also boosts muscle mass and helps repair cells and tissues in children, teens and adults.

-When there is a deficit in sleep, ghrelin (hungry feeling) levels go up and leptin levels (full feeling) go down, which means that kids feel hungrier when they’re tired and are likely to crave higher-fat and higher-carb foods.
+When there is a deficit in sleep, ghrelin (hungry feeling) levels go up and leptin levels (full feeling) go down.
+That means kids feel hungrier when they’re tired and are likely to crave higher-fat and higher-carb foods.

 Tired kids tend to be more sedentary, so they burn fewer calories.
 Research has shown that kids who participate in more vigorous exercise are able to fall asleep much faster than those with sedentary lifestyles.